jaycliff/classhole/README.md

 classhole
 =========

-Classhole is a trio of (garbage-collector-friendly) functions to manipulate a DOM element's class attribute.
+Classhole is a trio of (low-garbage) functions to manipulate a DOM element's class attribute.
 The function names are pretty self-explanatory.

 ## hasClass